-Daigas Group Code of Business Conduct
+Daigas Group Code of Business Conduct [Code of conduct for officers and employees]

 The Daigas Group's corporate social responsibility is to create new value through fair competition and thereby contribute to society.
 In fulfilling its corporate social responsibility, compliance is of utmost importance for the Daigas Group.